Keynote: Elizabeth Vosseller, M.A.

 Dr. Sonners utilizes his combined training in various modalities to create comprehensive programs and help patients achieve their health goals.
 His patients are dealing with, among other conditions, a variety of autoimmune and neurological conditions, allergies, autism and cancer.
 He combines Chiropractic, Hyperbaric Oxygen Therapy, Nutrition, Exercise, Detoxification programs and more to naturally support patients and guide them through their health challenges.

-Bev has over two decades of experience in service delivery, research, training, and program development.
-Bev is passionate about helping individuals who are often the recipients of assistance assume leadership roles as providers of service to their communities.
-She has partnered with corporations and local, national, and international non-profit organizations to create innovative opportunities for individuals of all abilities to build social capital and community connection.
-Bev received the Pediatric Therapeutic Services Therapist 5000 Award in 2014 for “Staying Power,” an innovative school-based program designed to enhance interdisciplinary collaboration.
-She received the Temple University Helen Hopkins Scholarship Award in 2015 and the Child Development Foundation Dr. Thomas J. Natoli Award in 2018.
+Bev has over twenty five years of experience in service delivery, research, training, and program development.
+She is passionate about helping individuals who are often the recipients of assistance assume leadership roles as providers of service to their communities.
+Bev has partnered with corporations and local, national, and international non-profit organizations to create innovative opportunities for individuals of all abilities to build social capital and community connection.
+She brings this passion and experience to Integrate for Good as the Founder and Executive Director.

 Dr. Lindsey Wells is a naturopathic physician in Wilton, CT.
 She has focused her practice on pediatric consultative care for Autism Spectrum Disorder (ASD), PANS/PANDAS, other neurodevelopmental disorders, and various chronic illnesses.